hpc-carpentry/hpc-carpentry.github.io/pages/latam-tf.md

 The group is large and roles overlap between the many different activities.

 **_Current Members:_**
 The group has too many members to list here.
+You can find out more about the group members, and where they are located, and what the group has achieved so far in this blog post - [Carpentries for Latin America - English version](https://software-carpentry.org/blog/2018/03/forlatinamerica.html) | [Carpentries para Latinoamerica - Spanish version](https://software-carpentry.org/blog/2018/03/paralatinoamerica.html).

 **_Contacting Carpentries en Latinoamérica:_**
 [Join the Carpentries en Latinoamérica group mailing list](https://carpentries.topicbox.com/groups/local-latinoamerica).